How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 • Via Cebu: From Manila/China/Hong Kong/Singapore/South Korea/Taiwan/Kuala Lumpur/Tokyo/Dubai, take a flight to Mactan Cebu International Airport.
 Ride a taxi from the Mactan Airport to the port where you’ll take an overnight trip to Naval, Biliran.

 • Via Tacloban: From Manila, fly to Tacloban City Airport.
-Ride a jeepney from the airport to Tacloban downtown, and then take a shuttle bus to Naval.
+Ride a jeepney from the airport to Tacloban downtown, then take a shuttle bus to Naval.

 12. Kalanggaman Island